 Honey Fungus is usually thought of as a disease of decorative trees and shrubs.
 However, two plot holders, including myself, have lost their strawberry plants by using the free wood chip on the site to stop the fruit from lying on the soil and rotting.
 In our cases the wood chip obviously included a tree or shrub that contained honey fungus.
 It is recommended that our free (untreated) wood chip should not be used on a strawberry bed, or indeed any other bed.
 Plant any replacement strawberry plants as far away as possible from the infected site.

-Mildew on Cucurbita.
+Powdery Mildew on Cucurbita.
 Courgettes and marrows are mainly affected, although other members of the Cucurbita family may also suffer.
 Damp weather and poor air circulation (often because plants are too close together) are frequently the cause.
 The mildew can usually appear from early August onwards.
 The remedy is to remove diseased leaves as soon as possible.
 On one occasion I practically denuded an entire plant.
 It took about three weeks to recover and produce more courgettes.
+Spraying with a mixture which contains one part old milk and two to three parts of water is another approach.

 Storing Winter Squashes.
 It is recommended that you leave a couple of inches of stalk attached when you remove the squash from the parent plant.
 Wipe each squash with a cloth which has been soaked in a weak bleach solution, paying particular attention to the point where the stalk is attached to the squash and to the underside where the flower was originally, as these are the places where rot is most likely to set in.
 Ideally, place the squashes on a sunny window ledge, conservatory or greenhouse for two weeks, turning them 180 degrees every other day.
 This process will help to harden the skin and hopefully lengthen their keeping qualities.
 Store the squashes in a cool place, e.g. a shed or garage.
 Beware that they do not like sub-zero temperatures, and so you may need to bring them into the house during any particularly cold spells when the temperature is around zero or lower during the day.
 Butternut squashes can keep until January, possibly February.
 Other types of winter squash can keep longer.
 I have eaten some in May.

-Use of weed killers.
+Use of weed killers (assuming that you want to use them).
 The majority of weed killer sprays are applied to the leaf of the plant.
 The chemical(s) then travel down to the roots to kill them, and hence the entire weed.
 Such sprays will only work while the plant is actively growing, typically from late spring through to early autumn.
 Such sprays should only be applied to overgrown areas which will not be cultivated until the following season.

 Pheasants and beans.
-Over the last three years or so, pheasants have taken to pulling up the seedlings of broad beans, runner beans and french beans.
+Over recent years, pheasants have taken to pulling up the seedlings of broad beans, runner beans and french beans.
 They are actually after the seed.
 Once the plants are 5 or 6 inches high they will leave them alone.
 So, either provide some physical protection initially or only put established plants out rather than sow seed directly in the ground.

 Flowering Rhubarb has been a feature this spring (2017).
 The very dry conditions have obviously stressed the plants, encouraging them to reproduce.
 This is more likely to occur on young plants.
 It is important that the flowers are removed as soon as possible, otherwise the plants will simply throw their energy into reproducing rather than producing stalks.